Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: The supercuspidal unramified case

 \subsection{Distinction criterion in the unramified case}

 Let $\pi$ be a $\sigma$-invariant supercuspidal representation of $G$.
-In this subsection we want to prove Theorem \ref{Thmmain} and Theorem \ref{Thmmult1} in the case when $E/E_{0}$ is unramified.
-Combining with Theorem \ref{Thmdistgalinv}, we only need to show that $\pi$ is distinguished by any unitary subgroup to finish the proof of Theorem \ref{Thmmain}.
-Since changing $\tau$ up to a $G$-action doesn't change the content of the theorem, we only need to consider two special unitary involutions as representatives of $G$-orbits of hermitian matrices as mentioned in Remark \ref{rempicond}.
-To insure that, first we prove the following lemma:
+In this subsection we prove Theorem \ref{Thmmain} and Theorem \ref{Thmmult1} in the case where $E/E_{0}$ is unramified.
+To prove Theorem \ref{Thmmain}, it remains to show that $\pi$ is distinguished by any unitary subgroup $G^{\tau}$ with the aid of Theorem \ref{Thmdistgalinv}.
+Since changing $\tau$ up to a $G$-action doesn't change the content of the theorem, we only need to consider two special unitary involutions mentioned in Remark \ref{rempicond}.(4).
+To justify the assumption in Remark \ref{rempicond}.(3), first we prove the following lemma:

 \begin{lemma} For any $\sigma$-invariant supercuspidal representation $\pi$ with $E/E_{0}$ unramified, $m$ is odd.

 \end{lemma}

 \begin{proof}